kchatlosh/digiethicsDRI/sections/impact2.md

 Relatedly, might public syllabi projects - e.g. the [#StandingRockSyllabus](https://nycstandswithstandingrock.wordpress.com/standingrocksyllabus/) - also be understood as "resisting the hierarchy," or specifically resisting the canonization of Western white settler colonial approaches?

-What are some other project examples that attempt to resist hierarchies?

 ## Activity: Think, Pair, Share

 Think about the digital project or research you are or will be working on.